gsel9/PMFTV/README.md

 This Python library that adds support for low-rank matrix completion of longitudinal data.
 The implementations are based on models proposed in [1], [2] and [3].

+[Matrix completion](https://en.wikipedia.org/wiki/Matrix_completion) is about fill in the missing entries of a matrix.
+An example of such a matrix is from the [Netflix Prize](https://en.wikipedia.org/wiki/Netflix_Prize) where the movie ratings from each used was organised as scarce vectors fitted into a matrix.
+If the data is longitudinal, the goal is to fill in the missing entries of a matrix where the columns represents time stamps.

 **Data**: Here the data is assumed to be a partially observed data matrix $X \in \mathbb{R}^{N \times T}$.
 Each row $1 \leq n \leq N$ of $X$ is assumed to be a partially observed longitudinal profile

 **A low-rank matrix factorization model for completing longitudinal data**: The basic model for the data is that the matrix $X$ can be decomposed into a a set of shared basic profiles $\mathbf{v}_1, \dots, \mathbf{v}_r$ with